LauraAy/Your-World-Cookbook/ywc-frontend/README.md

-This is the front end React CRUD Application for the Custom Cookbook project by Laura Aydelotte.
+This is the front end React CRUD Application for the Your World Cookbook project by Laura Aydelotte.

 # Getting Started with Create React App